Open Letter to the Ministry of Economy and Finance and the Italian Government

 Nicola Benini - IFA Consulting

-Paola Bongini - Crypto Asset Lab and University of Milan-Bicocca
+Paola Bongini - Crypto Asset Lab e Università Milano-Bicocca

 Mariano Carozzi - First Personal Coin